 Mrs J. Appleton – Department Technician

-Design & Technology is a popular option at KS4 with all students enrolling on the AQA Design & Technology course.
+Design & Technology is a popular option at KS4 with all pupils enrolling on the AQA Design & Technology course.
 This course is a full GCSE consists of a 50% Non-Examined Assessment (known as coursework).
 The other 50% of the mark comes from a two hour written exam.

 KS4 Topic Overview and Assessment

-DT students are creative, problem solvers who can work well by themselves and in teams.
+DT pupils are creative, problem solvers who can work well by themselves and in teams.
 These skills can in turn be used for a range of vocations.
 Many employers look for employees who have creative qualifications.

 Design & Technology can set you up for a career in a wide variety of industries such as fashion, engineering, architecture, information technology, careers in hospitality, and even education.
 Popular careers for people with design and technology qualifications include: fashion designer, tailor, product designer, architect, software engineer, civil engineer, carpenter and chef.